MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/public-sector/workflow-general-budget-reservations.md

 - If you assign the manual review task to multiple users, the workflow can continue after any one of those users completes the task.
 - If you assign an approval workflow element to multiple users, you can specify whether all those users must approve the document before the workflow can continue.

-When you define the steps for the review in the description section of the workflow, you assign the task to a user who is authorized to review the lines that are in the general budget reservation.
+You define the **Work item subject** and **Work item instructions** of the task and assign it to a user who is authorized to review the lines that are in the general budget reservation.

 ## Optional: Create conditional decisions